AndersDJohnson/jquery-sets/README.md

 Include on your page, after jQuery.
 Supports AMD.

-You can now combine jQuery sets using set operations.
+You can now combine jQuery sets using set operations:

-The functions accept any selector, element, or object arguments supported by [`$()`](https://api.jquery.com/jQuery/).

 ```js
 $.union(/* ..., ... */);